jQuery.type

 Epiphany

-That's why we call the toString
+That's why we call the toString method of Object when we're looking for the

 property name.
 Remember how this method returns this sort of a "[object Constructor]"